-Arizona Revised Statutes (A.R.S.) require the District to deposit special tax levies for the District's maintenance or capital outlay with the County Treasurer.
+Arizona Revised Statutes (A.R.S.) requires the District to deposit special tax levies for the District's maintenance or capital outlay with the County Treasurer.
 The statutes do not require the District to deposit other public monies in its custody with the County Treasurer; however, the District must act as a prudent person dealing with the property of another when making investment decisions about those monies.
+The statutes do not include any requirements for credit risk, custodial credit risk, concentration of credit risk, interest credit risk, or foreign currency risk for the District's investments.

-Deposits-At June 30, 2004, the carrying amount of the District's deposits was \$45,720, and the bank balance was \$570,922.
-The entire bank balance was covered by federal depository insurance or by collateral held by the depository bank in the District's name.
+Deposits-At June 30, 2005, the carrying amount of the District's deposits was \$261,397, and the bank balance was \$664,883.